Northbrook Court

 Northbrook Court is a shopping mall in Northbrook, Illinois with a collection of stores serving the North Shore suburbs of Chicago.
 Located on 130 acre of land, the mall currently features the traditional retailer Neiman Marcus as well as a number of prominent specialty retailers.
 The mall is in the midst of a perpetually postponed $750 million update and enhanced development which was unveiled in April 2023.

 This mall also features a 14-screen Dine-In AMC Theatres on the south side of the mall.
-It is managed and co-owned by Brookfield Properties.
+It is managed and co-owned by GGP, a subsidiary of Brookfield Properties since 2018.

 History

 Northbrook Court originally opened in 1976 with Lord & Taylor, Neiman Marcus, and Sears.
 I. Magnin opened later on.
 Homart Development Company a subsidiary of Sears financed the project.
 Architectonics, Inc. was the architect.
 The mall featured sculptures created by Charles Owen Perry which were named after historic figures in scientific research (Archimedes, da Vinci, Mercator and Cassini).